deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 import numpy.linalg
 ```

-Dac-Man change analysis scripts need to accept two arguments, with the arguments
+Dac-Man change analysis script needs to accept two arguments, with the
-being the paths to the files or directories for comparison.
+arguments being the paths to the files or directories for comparison.
 These arguments are specified via the command-line, and pass on to the
 `run_matrix_change_ana()` function: